 Thoroughbred Racing SA (TRSA) has announced that female jockeys in South Australia will be eligible for maternity leave for the first time (following the lead of NSW in 2016 and WA in 2018)13.
-In what was once a

-11 National Skills Commission (2020); A snapshot in time: The Australian labour market and COVID-19 male-dominated sport, women now account for one-third of SA's jockeys and this new scheme is aimed at attracting and retaining a greater number.
+In what was once a male-dominated sport, women now account for one-third of SA's jockeys and this new scheme is aimed at attracting and retaining a greater number.